auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

   <figcaption><strong>Figure 4:</strong> Shipping cost optimization: levelized parcel value.</figcaption>
 </figure>

-## Conclusion
+# Conclusion
-A harsh negative effect of the dangerous goods surcharge is not apparent.
+A strongly negative effect of the dangerous goods surcharge is not apparent.
 Looking at $$\Phi$$, we observe that dangerous goods are only divided into two packages for subscription sizes of 940 liters or more.
 This only happens because dangerous goods required to serve subscription sizes of 940 liters and more exceed the weight limit for a single parcel.
 Bundling all cleaning detergent bottles into a single parcel indicates that the weight of a cleaning detergent bottle does not offer sufficient flexibility to achieve savings per weight through the clever filling of a package, despite the dangerous goods surcharge.
-This may be due to the fact that a cleaning detergent bottle weighs about twice as much as dry mix, whose quantity surpasses the cleaning detergent's quantify ($$N_T \approx 10 \cdot N_R$$, $$ w_T \approx 0.5 \cdot w_R$$).
+This may be due to the fact that a cleaning detergent bottle weighs about twice as much as dry mix, whose quantity surpasses the cleaning detergent's quantity ($$N_T \approx 10 \cdot N_R$$, $$ w_T \approx 0.5 \cdot w_R$$).
-Before the cleaning detergent is used to fill up free weight, two dry mixes are utilized.
+Instead of utilizing a bottle of cleaning detergent to fill up free weight, two dry mixes are utilized instead.

-In summary: optimal packing of the parcels reduces the cost to serve by up to 20% with savings in carrier costs of up to 55%.
+**In summary**: optimal bin packing reduces the cost to serve by up to 20% with savings in carrier costs of up to 55%.
-No particular pressure on efficiency due to the dangerous goods penalty is be confirmed.
+No particular pressure of the dangerous goods penalty on the bin packing was observed.
-Note that the optimal solution is indeed identical to the simple heuristic “all cleaners in a single package.”
-Efficiency losses arise almost exclusively from adding another parcel to serve the subscription, which reduces the parcel value.
+The optimal solution coincides with the simple heuristic of placing all cleaning detergent bottles into a single package.
+Efficiency losses arise primarily when an additional parcel must be added to fulfill the subscription, thereby reducing the value per parcel.
-These efficiency losses are then damped through downsizing to smaller parcel sizes, yet are still passed on to the carrier costs.
+These losses are partially mitigated by downsizing to smaller and thus cheaper parcels but still translate into higher carrier costs.
-Finally, the losses in savings effect the total costs even more dampened due to the low share of carrier costs in the cost to serve.
-Nevertheless, The Oater achieves significant savings through optimized shipping.
+Despite this, The Oater realizes substantial savings through optimized shipping, directly improving margin.
-Note that the savings of 20% directly increase the margin.
-Note further that on-premise oat-drink is mostly a low-margin FMCG where every decrease in $$CTS$$ with higher overall volume proves more effective than an increase in price per liter for the customer.
+Moreover, on-premise oat drink is largely a low-margin FMCG, where decreasing the cost to serve at higher volumes is more effective than increasing the price per liter for the customer.

-# References
+The case study showed combined warehouse and carrier costs of about 20-10%, excluding returns and personnel.
+Looking at industry standards, [The Geography of Transport Systems](https://transportgeography.org/contents/chapter7/logistics-freight-distribution/ecommerce-cost-structure/?utm_source=chatgpt.com) suggests that a theoretical minimum of 10% may be achievable, though this is rarely realized in practice.
+In most cases, combined shares for warehouse and carrier of up to 30% seem realistic, with The Oater operating at the lower end through optimized shipping costs.